0tt3r/QuaC-qiskit/README.md

 A user wishing to exert fine-grain control over the specific time each gate in a given circuit is executed may inject a list of gate times into the Qiskit `execute` function using the `gate_times` key.
 Please note that the circuit must be pre-transpiled; otherwise, the list of times will not match the gates generated after swaps are generated to conform to device coupling maps, for example.

 Other injectable parameters are `dt`, which specifies that time step the Lindblad solver should use, and `simulation_length`, which specifies the length of time for which time stepping should proceed.
 These parameters should be added into the `kwargs` of the `execute` function, just as gate times are above.

+## Documentation
+HTML documentation can be build by navigating to the `docs` folder and running the command `make html`.
+Then, open the file `./docs/_build/html/index.html` in any web browser.

 ## Examples
 Examples can be found under the `examples` folder in the plugin source code.